 After you’ve drained the meat, return it to the pan and turn the heat to low.

 Add a few tablespoons of the khao khua to the meat and stir well to combine.

 Part of the salt (or umami) in this recipe will come from fish sauce.
-This is fermented fish juice- plain and simple.
+Fermented fish juice is all it is- plain and simple.
 It has a “unique” smell, but tastes sooooooo good.
 It’s another one of those ingredients that you don’t know you need until you’ve tasted a dish made without it.

 Fresh lime juice is the prominent flavor of any larb.
 For me, I need a heavy pour of lime juice.
 You may prefer a lighter touch, because it does make it slightly sour; but this is yet another ingredient that’s a must.

 Herbs are next.
-Thai basil is preferred, but Genovese basil (the one commonly found in supermarkets) is a good substitute.
+Thai basil or Genovese basil (the one commonly found in supermarkets) play a heavy flavor role in this dish.
 Add the chopped basil, mint and cilantro to the pan.
 Again, I add a heavier hand of cilantro and mint, but you can scale it back if you prefer.